elonganrochester/ADATscan/README.md

 The example folder contains a text document that walks through running ADATscan and contains some example files The scripts folder contains the five versions ADATsan The results folder contains data derived from ADATscan for human, mouse, nematode, fruit fly, and yeast exomes.
-Data derived from analyses using the Bonferroni correction and the Benjamini-Hochberg procedure (FDR = 0.01) are prvided in separate directories.
+Data derived from analyses using the Bonferroni correction and the Benjamini-Hochberg procedure (FDR = 0.01) are provided in separate directories.

 When using the software provided as it pertains to ADAT-dependent codons, it is critical that the subset of focal codons is correct.
 Check appropriate databases for tRNA genes that are present in the species of interest.